ejplatform/django-boogie/docs/orm.rst

 Implementing table logic as class methods of the model class:
     We should create predictable  interfaces and the "Django way" is to put table logic in managers and querysets.
-Not only that, but class methods are not "chainable" like queryset methods and you would be limiting your APIs.
+Not only that, but class methods cannot be called later in a chain like standard queryset methods, which may hurt the usability of our APIs.
 Creating separate models.py and managers.py:
     Putting all models of an app in a file and all managers in another is a poor structure: User and UserManager are much more cohesive than, say, User and Group.
-We should split our modules by concerns and not by implementation details such as a common class inheritance.
+We should split our modules by concerns and not by implementation details such as a common base class.
 Manager methods in the queryset:
     Creating separate managers and queryset classes involves a lot of boilerplate.
 The usual approach is to create a QuerySet subclass and call its ``.as_manager()`` method to create the corresponding Manager.
-This approach makes very easy to slip some methods that should belong exclusively into the manager (e.g., object creation patterns) to the queryset.
+This approach makes very easy to slip some methods that should belong exclusively into the manager (e.g., object creation patterns) into the queryset.
 Doing so is not very problematic, but could allow spurious API usage such as ``Model.objects.filter(age__lt=18).create(name='John', age=42)``.
     In Boogie we can mark that a method exists only in the Manager by decorating